Dessa Rose (musical): Synopsis

 The story then shifts to the 20-year-old Ruth, the black sheep of a wealthy Southern family.
 Ruth is the least favorite of her mother's, who prefers her more sociable and obedient sister.
 Nevertheless, she still forces Ruth to follow all the rules of Southern etiquette to an oppressive degree.
 This is in sharp contrast to her mammy, who encourages Ruth to be more free-spirited ("Ladies").
 At a dance, Ruth meets Bertie Sutton, a young gentleman who is immediately smitten with her ("Bertie's Waltz.")
 Bertie and Ruth quickly marry and he takes her to his farm, the Glen, which is still in the midst of construction.
 Bertie buys Ruth's mammy from her mother, which helps ease her anxieties.
 However, she quickly discovers that Bertie is losing his fortune gambling, and his trips away from the Glen become longer and longer, even after the birth of their daughter and Ruth's mammy passes away.
 In the midst of her loneliness, Ruth worries that Bertie may never return ("At the Glen.")
 Gradually, runaway slaves, including Nathan and Harker, catch word of the farm where the master is never present, and Ruth allows them to stay on her property.

 Back in Dessa's jail cell, Adam writes to his fiancée (whose father is also the publisher of his book) of his anticipated success in taking Dessa's story.
-In his journal, Adam writes of he is taken in by Dessa's determination and spirit, acknowledging that he finds it difficult to properly illustrate her as a character ("Capture the Girl").
+In his journal, Adam writes of how he is taken in by Dessa's determination and spirit, acknowledging that he finds it difficult to properly illustrate her as a character ("Capture the Girl").
 As he slowly begins to sympathize with her, she asks if they can continue the interview outside as long as she remains shackled.
 As they sit on the grass, Dessa asks Adam if he believes that she has a soul.
 He tells her that he does now, and she says that she believes he does too.
 Meanwhile, Dessa still clings on to the hope of freedom, both for herself and her baby ("Fly Away").
 One night, Dessa asks Adam to see if the Sheriff can remove her shackles as she sleeps.
 While he is gone, the Sheriff's slave brings in Dessa's bucket to wash herself and sneaks in a nail file.
 Dessa thanks her and begins furiously cutting away at her shackles, freeing herself just in time for Adam to return.
 In order to escape, Dessa knocks him out with the bucket and flies the coup with the help of fellow slaves.
 When Adam comes to, he and the Sheriff interrogate the slaves as to how Dessa escaped; they save themselves from punishment by playing the part of dumb-founded slaves and inventing a narrative where Dessa frightened them into submission ("Terrible").
 In spite, Adam vows to find Dessa and see her hanged, with her execution serving as the end of his book.